ZongYuWang/Operation/02.数据库MySQL/MySQL安装.md

 [root@mysql ~]# groupadd -r mysql
 [root@mysql ~]# useradd -g mysql -r -s /sbin/nologin -M -d /mydata/data mysql

+-g --gid GROUP  name or ID of the primary group of the new account -r --system   create a system account
+-s --shell SHELL  login shell of the new account
+-M --no-create-home  do not create the user's home directory -d --home-dir HOME_DIR    home directory of the new account

 ```
 ### 4、编译安装MariaDB：
 #### 4.1 安装cmake：